Licensed Practical Nursing Program

 - Minimum six months recent patient care experience

-- Complete the TEAS V test
+- Complete the TEAS V or New TEAS test

 - National criminal background check